Rajbharaman/Excel-Sales-Finance-Analytics/README.md

 # Purpose of Finance Analytics

-Evaluate financial performance, support decision-making, and facilitate communication with stakeholders.
+--Evaluate financial performance, support decision-making, and facilitate communication with stakeholders.

 # Importance of Analyzing Finance Data

-Benchmark against industry peers and previous periods
+--Benchmark against industry peers and previous periods

-Foundation for budgeting and forecasting
+--Foundation for budgeting and forecasting

 # Role of Reports

-Align financial planning with strategic goals
+--Align financial planning with strategic goals

-Instill confidence in the organization's financial outlook
+--Instill confidence in the organization's financial outlook

 # Technical & Soft Skills

 # Technical Skills

-Proficiency in ETL methodology (Extract, Transform, Load)
+* Proficiency in ETL methodology (Extract, Transform, Load)

-Generate a date table using Power Query
+* Generate a date table using Power Query

-Derive fiscal months and quarters
+* Derive fiscal months and quarters

-Establish data model relationships with Power Pivot
+* Establish data model relationships with Power Pivot

-Incorporate supplementary data into an existing data model
+* Incorporate supplementary data into an existing data model

-Utilize DAX to create calculated columns
+* Utilize DAX to create calculated columns

 # Soft Skills
-Refined understanding of Sales & Finance Reports
+* Refined understanding of Sales & Finance Reports

-Design user-centric reports with empathy in mind
+* Design user-centric reports with empathy in mind

-Optimize report generation through meticulous fine-tuning
+* Optimize report generation through meticulous fine-tuning

-Develop a systematic approach to devising a report building plan
+* Develop a systematic approach to devising a report building plan